-Further to the 2019 call for proposals, Tec21 will welcome 3 visiting scientist in 2020.
+Further to the 2019 call for proposals, Tec21 will welcome 3 visiting scientists in 2020.

 Eric Oscar Amonsou is associate professor in the Department of Biotechnology and Food Technology of the Durban University of Technology (South Africa), he is also the founder and the CEO of the non-profit company Nutrifid based in Durban.
 His research interests relate to plant, food and nutrition sciences and technologies, in particular the chemistry of plant proteins and polysaccharides, their characterisation and their modification, for the development of new functional properties having applications in packaging or nutrition.
 He will visit researchers from le LGP2 to work on the improvement of starch nanocrystals production processes, using modern food processing techniques coupled with enzymatic treatments.
 The aim is to produce starch nanocrystals with a better preserved molecular structure that would fit the requirements of applications such as the production of flexible bioplastics or composites for food packaging, or the dispersion for food coating.